QuickBooks Blog

 In other words, operating income is the excess revenue over operating expenses.
 That is, the amount of profit earned from the normal business operations after deducting operating expenses like Cost of Goods Sold, Depreciation, Office Supplies, Utilities, etc.

-Net income alone factors in expenses such as taxes and administration. while operating income includes the expenses only from operations.
-These include selling, general, and administrative expenses.
+Net income alone factors in expenses such as taxes and administration. while operating income includes the expenses only from operations, including selling, general, and administrative expenses.

 Calculating net income for individuals